-The total sum calculated in step 1) minus the sum arrived at in step 2), is the loss to Mr N's pension provisions.
+The total sum calculated in step 1) minus the sum arrived at in step 2), is the loss to Mr B's pension provisions.

-4) Pay a commercial value to buy Mr N's share in any investments that cannot currently be redeemed.
+4) Pay a commercial value to buy Mr B's share in any investments that cannot currently be redeemed.

-I'm satisfied that Mr N's Westerby SIPP only still exists because of the illiquid investments that are held within it.
-And that but for these investments Mr N's monies could have been transferred away from Westerby.
+I'm satisfied that Mr B's Westerby SIPP only still exists because of the illiquid investments that are held within it.
 In order for the SIPP to be closed and further SIPP fees to be prevented, any remaining investments need to be removed from the SIPP.